catchpoint/Integrations.NewRelic/README.md

 1. Execute the following chain of commands in the same order.
 This is done to update all packages to a new major version.

-a. $ npm install -g npm-check-updates
+$ npm install -g npm-check-updates

-b. $ ncu -u
+$ ncu -u

-c. $ npm update
+$ npm update

-d. $ npm install
+$ npm install

 _Note: Run `npm fund` if prompted